-Mari Bastashevski, Observe the Unobservable
+Mari Bastashevski: Observe the unobservable

-Mari Bastashevski is an artist, researcher, a writer, investigator.
+Mari Bastashevski is an artist, researcher, writer, investigator.
 Her work blurs the line between these fields deliberately.
 She focuses on issues of systemic failure and international conflict profiteering and the information vacuum that surrounds these issues.
 In this interview Mari discusses using photography in her work and the process of rejection through enabling her subject to define their own perimeter of secrecy, whether legally established or imaginary.

-From your work we know that you are gaining accesing to places that are difficult or impossible to gain access to.
+From your work we know that you are gaining access to places that are difficult or impossible to gain access to.
 How does it work when you go through the process of requesting a photograph?

 Usually, I would either request permission to take a photograph in advance via e-mail, or during an interview with a company or a governmental institution.
 Usually, the permission would then be denied.
 This is a fairly standard system of request and rejection, where I become the requester and they have the power to play a rejector.
 The rejection itself is very interesting and it varies from silence to an e-mail very diligently composed by a public relations executive.
 The latter is especially true of Western European companies.